Difegue/LANraragi/Readme.md

 LANraragi
 ============

 Web interface and reader for storage of comics/manga on NAS, running on Perl/Redis/unar with a dash of Imagemagick and Bower.
+You can find a demo [here](http://faglord.party/lanraragi).

 ![](https://a.pomf.cat/vpqvmq.png)
 *Comes in various flavors, from flat design apologist to sad panda.*